On M List of Movie Reviews

 3/17:

-Taking place at a lonely sumptuous-looking house against the seascape, the stories are similar, having the same haunting
+Taking place at a lonely sumptuous-looking house against the seascape, the stories are similar with the same

-tone in gothic style with different kind of acting: Richard Burton versus Laurence Olivier.
-One is rough, the other
+haunting tone in gothic style but different kinds of acting from Richard Burton and Laurence Olivier.
+One is

 Making his debut in a Hollywood film, Richard Burton steals the show from start to finish.
 He's brilliant and